Post-punk: Mid-1980s – 1990s: Decline

 The original post-punk era ended as associated acts turned away from its aesthetics, often in favour of more commercial sounds.
 Many of these groups would continue recording as part of the new pop movement, with entryism becoming a popular concept.
 In the United States, driven by MTV and modern rock radio stations, a number of post-punk acts had an influence on or became part of the Second British Invasion of "New Music" there.
 Some shifted to a more commercial new wave sound (such as Gang of Four), while others were fixtures on American college radio and became early examples of alternative rock, such as R.E.M.
 One band to emerge from post-punk was U2, which infused elements of religious imagery and political commentary into its often anthemic music.

-Online database AllMusic noted that late 1980s bands such as Big Flame, World Domination Enterprises, and Minimal Compact appeared to be extensions of post-punk.
+Online database AllMusic noted that mid-1980s bands such as Big Flame, World Domination Enterprises, and Minimal Compact appeared to be extensions of post-punk.
 Some notable bands that recalled the original era during the 1990s included Six Finger Satellite, Brainiac, and Elastica.

 2000s–present: Revivals

-2000s
+2000s: Post-punk revival and Landfill indie

-The Strokes debut album Is This It spearhead the New York post-punk revival scene in the early 2000s.
+The Strokes debut album Is This It spearheaded the New York post-punk revival scene in the early 2000s.

 By the early 2000s, bands such as the Strokes, Yeah Yeah Yeahs, the Rapture and Interpol spearheaded what became known as the post-punk revival scene.
 The Strokes' debut album Is This It further proliferated the movement, with the emergence of artists such as LCD Soundsystem, Liars, the Rogers Sisters, the Fiery Furnaces, Radio 4 and !!!.
 These bands were widely characterised as part of a post-punk or new wave revival.
 The commercial success of the Strokes also inspiring a new wave of guitar-based indie music in Britain, which was led by bands like Franz Ferdinand, the Futureheads, and Maxïmo Park.
 Most notable were the Libertines who later influenced the development of the landfill indie movement in the UK which included post-punk revival bands like Kaiser Chiefs, Razorlight and the Cribs.

 This musical revival coincided with a broader cultural nostalgia for analog technology and retro aesthetics.
 Reflecting these influences, many of these bands adopted fashion styles reminiscent of 1960s and 1970s rock acts, such as the Velvet Underground and Television, as well as glam rock and the early New York punk scene.
 Artists donned "skinny ties, white belts [and] shag haircuts", contributing to a visual aesthetic that was later retroactively labelled indie sleaze.
 The revival showcased an emphasis on "rock authenticity" that was seen as a reaction to the commercialism of MTV-oriented nu metal, hip hop and "bland" post-Britpop groups.
 By the end of the decade, many of the bands associated with the revival had broken up, were on hiatus, or had moved on to other musical styles, with very few making a significant impact on the charts.